News Corp's education unit launches digital lessons

 Amplify will make the digital lessons available starting at $45 per student per year in fall 2014.
 It plans to roll out curriculum for students in kindergarten through grade 12 for English, math and science at a later date.

-The curriculum will work on a variety of devices, including Apple's iPad and Google's Chromebook.
+The curriculum will work on a variety of devices, including Apple's (AAPL.O) iPad and Google's (GOOG.O) Chromebook.

 Amplify has its own tablet that it introduced last year, but that product has faced some challenges.
 A North Carolina school district suspended the use of the tablet because of technical problems involving the charger.